DaAlbrecht/lecture-notes/README.md

 - discrete_mathematics
 - computer_networks
-- DSA (Data Structures and Algorithms)
+- dsa (Data Structures and Algorithms)

 ## How to use